swedenconnect/technical-framework/ELN-0606 - Entity Categories for the Swedish eID Framework.md

 **URL**: `http://id.elegnamnden.se/sprop/1.0/scal2`

-**Description**: A service property declaring that the service is adapted to support Sole Control Assurance Level 2 (SCAL2) in accordance with [SigSAP].
+**Description**: A service property declaring that the service is adapted to support Sole Control Assurance Level 2 (SCAL2) in accordance with \[SigSAP\].

-For a providing service  i.e. an Identity Provider, inclusion of the scal2 service property states that the Identity Provider will return a SAD in response to a SADRequest in an authentication requests from a signing service.
+For a providing service, i.e. an Identity Provider, inclusion of the scal2 service property states that the Identity Provider will return a "SAD" in response to a `SADRequest` in an authentication requests from a signing service.

-Signature Services MAY include this service property if all authentication requests from this signature service include a SADRequest.
-Service Providers that are not declared as a signature service MUST NOT include this service property.
+For consuming services, Signature Services MAY include this service property if all authentication requests from the particular Signature Service include a `SADRequest` extension.
+A Service Provider that is not declared as a Signature Service MUST NOT include this service property in its metadata.

 <a name="definitions-for-service-type-entity-categories"></a>
 ## 4. Definitions for Service Type Entity Categories